siwar9/kubernetes/Prometheus/basics.md

 The Prometheus Server has the following elements:
 - **Time Series Database :** which stores metrcis data like current CPU usage or number of exceptions in a notification.
 - **Data Retrieval worker :** responible for pulling those metrics from applications, services, and servers or other target resources and pushing them into the database (time series database).
--**PromQL :** a web server or a server API that accepts queries for that stored data and then displays this data in a dashboard either through a Prometheus dashboard or other data virtualization tool like Grafana.
+- **PromQL :** a web server or a server API that accepts queries for that stored data and then displays this data in a dashboard either through a Prometheus dashboard or other data virtualization tool like Grafana.

 For each target, Prometheus serveils specific **units**.
 For a Linux server it could be CPU status, Memory/Disk space usage.
 For an app it could be number of excpetions/requests, or request durations.